 3. There are no one size fits all solutions – all businesses are different and evolve at different rates – our approach to helping them innovate, change and transform needs to be adaptable, an evolution not a revolution.

-4. Social business needs to work across the entire value chain – corporations have realised they can collaborate with their consumers using social media for sales, marketing and service, but we want to shift the emphasis towards social collaboration between employees, teams and other stakeholders directly connected to the business process to drive returns across value networks inside and out.
+4. Digital Transformation needs to work across the entire value chain – corporations have realised they can collaborate with their consumers using social media and digital tools for sales, marketing and service, but we want to shift the emphasis towards social collaboration, digital tools and new ways of working between employees, teams and other stakeholders directly connected to the business process to drive returns across value networks inside and out.

-6. It’s time to get real – Social Business is the plan to break away from “business as usual”, but like any major implementation you need commitment from the top to really make it happen.
+6. It’s time to get real – Digital Transformation is the plan to break away from “business as usual”, but like any major implementation you need commitment from the top to really make it happen.
 Executive leadership is essential.

 7. Stop talking technology, start talking results – for executives in the C suite to take notice we need to stop talking about technology and theory and start talking about business process and adding real value to the bottom line.